KimaruThagna/Ksql-Streams/README.md

 This stream will be created to filter out withdrawals above 1,000,000 as possible transactions of concern

-A table can store records of possible illegal withdrawals where there are withdrawals of over 5,000,000 within 1 day.
+A table can store records of possible illegal withdrawals where there are withdrawals of over 5,000,000 within 1 day per user.